 ‘When you say ‘yes’ to others, make sure you are not saying ‘no’ to yourself. ‘

 Good luck with saying no when you need to.
-I know how difficult it can be but you can do this and your life will change for the better as a result.
+I know how difficult it can be but you can do this and your business and life will change for the better as a result.
 Create room in your life for what’s important.